Harsh72019/pisync-backend/pisync-db-schema.md

 # 📦 PiSync - Database Schema Design

-This document outlines the MongoDB database schema for the PiSync backend system, designed to handle 100k+ devices syncing every hour.
+I have summed up the database design schema in this file and i have  designed it keeping in mind to handle 100k+ devices syncing every hour.

 ---